2. How Crate.io processes Personal Data

-This website uses the "Google Analytics" service provided by Google Inc. (1600 Amphitheater Parkway Mountain View, CA 94043, USA) to analyse users’ website usage.
+Besides, the website and services use the "Google Analytics" service provided by Google Inc. (1600 Amphitheater Parkway Mountain View, CA 94043, USA) to analyse users’ usage.
 The service uses "cookies," which are text files stored on your device.
 The information collected by the cookies is usually sent to a Google server in the US, where it is stored.

 Furthermore, you may use a browser plug-in to prevent the information collected by cookies (including your IP address) from being sent to and being used by Google Inc. The plug-in is available through the following link: https://tools.google.com/dlpage/gaoptout?hl=de.

 Alternatively, you can prevent the collection of your data by Google Analytics by clicking on the following link.
 An opt-out cookie will be set to prevent your data from being collected on future visits to this site: Disable Google Analytics